mileweb/docs-content-ecp/docs/portal/applications/using-advanced-ecp-features.md

 ## Request Public IPv4 Address

-To obtain a public IPv4 address for your pod, add an annotation to the pod spec, as marked in blue in the following YAML file example.
+To obtain a public IPv4 address for your pod, add an annotation to the pod spec.
+For example:

 ```yaml
 apiVersion: apps/v1